-(1) The director is, or has been in the past three years, an employee of us, or an immediate family member of the director is, or has been in the past three years, an executive officer of us.

-(2) The director has received, or has an immediate family member who has received, direct compensation from us in excess of \$60,000 in any 12 month period in the past three years, other than compensation for board service, compensation received by the director's immediate family member for service as a non-executive employee of us, and pension or other forms of deferred compensation for prior service with us that is not contingent on continued service.
+- (1) The director is, or has been in the past three years, an employee of Calavo, or a family member of the director is, or has been in the past three years, an executive officer of Calavo. - (2) The director has received, or has a family member who has received, compensation from us in excess of \$60,000 in any 12 month period in the past three years, other than compensation for board service, compensation received by the director's family member for service as a non-executive employee, and benefits under a tax-qualified plan or other non-discretionary compensation. - (3) The director is, or has a family member who is, a current partner of our outside auditor, or was a partner or employee of our outside auditor, who worked on our audit at any time during any of the past three years.